 Marg’s professional experience includes over 25 years in not-for-profit organizations, of which 17 years were in a leadership position.
 She has a BA in applied social science from Concordia University in Montreal and recently completed a Masters degree at Conrad Grebel University College, affiliated with the University of Waterloo.
 Marg is a Qualified Mediator with the ADR Institute of Canada and a member of the ADR Institute of Ontario.
 She is a certified MBTI trainer for individuals and groups.

 Omer completed a general arts degree from King’s University College in 1999 and travelled overseas to teach English for a period of five years.
-He then completed his Bachelors of Social Work at King’s University College, University of Western Ontario and worked as an addictions/mental health counsellor and then a program coordinator at Addiction Services of Thames Valley in London.
+He then completed his Bachelors of Social Work at King’s University College, University of Western Ontario and worked as an addictions/mental health counselor and then a program coordinator at Addiction Services of Thames Valley in London.
 He completed his Masters of Social Work also at King’s University College in 2009.
 In September 2011 Omer assumed the role of the Regional Coordinator of Acquired Brain Injury (ABI) Services of Southwestern Ontario, offering specialized case management to individuals with complex needs, often including addictions and/or mental health concerns, with a special interest in the correctional system.
 Omer was also the identified ABI system navigator for the Southwest Local Health Integration Network, working collectively with the other ABI system navigators by focusing on the service delivery system and addressing any gaps.
-Omer is currently working as a Coordinator in the Veterans Care Program at St. Joseph's Health Care London.
+Omer is currently a Coordinator of the Operational Stress Injury Clinic at St. Joseph's Health Care London.

 Andrea is a registered psychotherapist whose passion lies in helping families and communities support people of all ages who are grieving the illness or death of someone close to them.
 With a degree in nursing, a Masters degree in thanatology (the study of dying and death) and years of nursing and counselling experience both in Canada and abroad, Andrea brings to her work a rare mixture of medical and psychosocial expertise.

-For over seven years Andrea was a grief counsellor at the Dr. Jay Children’s Grief Centre in Toronto, where she was also the director of Camp Erin Toronto, a free overnight bereavement camp.
-Andrea developed and teaches the five-day Certificate Program in Children’s Grief and Bereavement at SickKids Centre for Community Mental Health in Toronto, and was a founding member of Ontario’s Children and Youth Grief Network.
-She is also a founding board member of the Nightingale Centre for Grieving Children, Youth and Families in Guelph.
+For seven years Andrea was a grief counsellor at the Dr. Jay Children’s Grief Centre in Toronto, where she was also the director of Camp Erin Toronto, a free overnight bereavement camp.
+Andrea developed and teaches the five-day certificate program in Children’s Grief and Bereavement at SickKids Centre for Community Mental Health in Toronto, and was a founding member of Ontario’s Children and Youth Grief Network.
+She was also a founding board member of the Nightingale Centre for Grieving Children, Youth and Families in Guelph.

 Andrea is a member of the clinical team at Canadian Virtual Hospice (CVH) where she responds to questions about children and grief asked by professionals and family members from across Canada.
-At CVH Andrea was also the project lead for the development of KidsGrief.ca, a free online grief resource which was launched in November 2017, and is currently the project lead for KidsGrief.ca for Educators, which will launch in the fall of 2020.
+Andrea was the project lead for the development of CVH’s free online grief resources KidsGrief.ca and KidsGrief.ca for Educators.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×